Battle of Badajoz (1936): Tactical situation

 Yagüe marched against Badajoz with 2,250 soldiers of the Spanish Foreign Legion, 750 Moroccan regulares, and five field batteries (total 30 guns), leaving Major Heli Tella behind to hold Mérida.

-Inside the ancient fortress-city, large sections of whose walls had been demolished some years before the war,.
+Inside the ancient fortress-city, large sections of the walls had been demolished some years before the war.
 The border with Portugal was on the west side of the city.
 Rebels were coming from the East.
 The city had been flooded with refugees and the atmosphere in the city was one of doom-laden anticipation.
 The Nationalists had been successful since the beginning of their advance.
 Moreover, on August 6, when the Nationalist army approached, a body of Guardia Civil had attempted to defect to the rebels.
 Colonel Ildefonso Puigdendolas, the leader in charge of the Republican force of about 2,000 - 4,000 or 6,000 militia (depending on the sources), had crushed the revolt, but it had taken its toll of men and morale.